leanchess/leanchess.github.io/index.md

 In the beginning David Horne created [1K ZX Chess][1kchess].
 And the chess was 672 bytes long; and all saw that it was good.

+And the land had rest thirty two years.
+And Olivier Poudade begat a [program][bootchess], and called its name BootChess.
+And BootChess was 468 bytes long; and all saw that it was boot.

 ## Who
 © 2019 [Dmitry Shechtman][contact]